 ASX Principle and Recommendation Compliance (Yes/No) Explanation Principle 1: Lay solid foundations for management and oversight Recommendation 1.1 A listed entity should have and disclose a Board Charter setting out: (a) the respective roles and responsibilities of its board and management; and (b) those matters expressly reserved to the board and those delegated to management.
 Yes Eagle Mountain has adopted a Board Charter which discloses the roles and responsibilities of the Board and senior management.
 A copy of the Board Charter is available for review on the Company's website.
 Under the Board Charter, the Board is responsible for the overall operation and stewardship of Eagle Mountain, including charting the direction, strategies and financial objectives for Eagle Mountain, monitoring the implementation of those policies, strategies and financial objectives, and monitoring compliance with regulatory requirements and ethical standards.
 Recommendation 1.2 A listed entity should: (a) undertake appropriate checks before appointing a director or senior executive or putting someone forward for election, as a director; and (b) provide security holders with all material information in its possession relevant to a decision on whether to elect or re-elect a director.
 Yes Eagle Mountain will conduct specific checks of candidates prior to their appointment or nomination for election by shareholders.
 Eagle Mountain will include in its notices of meeting a brief biography of each Director who stands for election or re-election.
 The biography sets out the relevant qualifications and professional experience of the nominated Director for consideration by shareholders.
 This information is also included on Eagle Mountain's website.
 Recommendation 1.3 A listed entity should have a written agreement with each director and senior executive setting out the terms of their appointment.
-Yes Eagle Mountain engages or employs its Directors and other senior executives under written agreements setting out key terms and otherwise governing their engagement or employment by Eagle Mountain.
-The Managing Director and Chief Executive Officer are employed pursuant to written employment agreements with Eagle Mountain and each Non-Executive Director is engaged under a letter of appointment.
+Yes Directors and other senior executives are engaged subject to the terms of written agreements.
+The agreements set out the terms of the respective appointments, including but not limited to, duties and responsibilities, remuneration (and where appropriate any termination provisions) and indemnity and insurance arrangements.
 Recommendation 1.4 The company secretary of a listed entity should be accountable directly to the board, through the chair, on all matters to do with the proper functioning of the board.
 Yes The Company Secretary reports directly, and is accountable, to the Board through the Chairman in relation to all governance matters.
-The Company Secretary advises and supports the Board members on general governance matters, implements adopted governance procedures, and
+The Company Secretary advises and supports the Board members on general governance matters, implements adopted governance procedures, and coordinates circulation of meeting agendas and papers.